These are the instructor’s lecture notes for a course in Trigonometry

 of the outputs of trigonometric functions,

-the sum-of-angles, and half-angle formulas can help:
+the sum-of-angles, and half-angle formulas can get you beyond

 What is the exact value,